-Large areas of reef occur near Point Bell, Point Sinclair and at Nuyts Reef (Figure 6).
+In the Murat Bioregion large areas of reef occur near Point Bell and Point Sinclair.
 Further offshore, there are 19 rocky islands, which have fringing reefs.
-Most of the reefs are granitic, with some limestone or calcarenite reefs in the lee of some of the islands (DENR 2010).
+Most of the reefs are granitic, with some limestone or calcarenite reefs in the lee of some of the islands.